 How to create a realistic business budget?

-Oversimplified, business budgeting includes three basic components – income (or revenue), fixed costs, and variable costs.
+In oversimplified terms, budgeting includes three basic components – income, fixed costs, and variable costs.
 Knowing them is pretty much enough for a rough budget.
-However, to have a more realistic budget, you might need to consider more factors and put a bit more effort into the analysis.
+However, to have a more accurate, powerful, and useful budget, you might need to consider more factors and put a bit more effort into the analysis.
 So, let’s take a quick look at the steps you might need to follow to create a more effective business budget.

 Understanding the expenses involved in your business operation is the first step to budgeting.
 Here, you might want to focus on fixed, variable, one-time, and unexpected costs.